Canon 100D vs Nikon P900

 Review summary: Canon 100D vs Nikon P900

 So how do things add up?
-Is there a clear favorite between the Canon 100D and the Nikon P900?
+Which of the two cameras – the Canon 100D or the Nikon P900 – has the upper hand?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 100D: